 Our thoughts are with the city of Paris and our NYU Paris community during this difficult time.
 Please see President John Sexton's message on the tragic events of November 13th.

-NYU Paris will be moving to a new academic center in the Latin Quarter, the thriving historic and intellectual heart of Paris, in Summer 2014.
-Students will have the opportunity to benefit from the numerous cultural, artistic, and academic institutions of this wonderful neighborhood, as well as to get to know the city through faculty-led visits and walking tours.
-The program offers regular day trips to places outside of the city such as Chantilly, Giverny, and Versailles, and weekend excursions and study-trips to locations such as Avignon, the Loire Valley, Mont-Saint-Michel, and La Rochelle, that allow students to further embrace the richness, depth, and diversity of French history and civilization.
+NYU Paris has moved to a new academic center in the Latin Quarter, the thriving historic and intellectual heart of Paris.
+In the new location, students have the opportunity to benefit from the numerous cultural, artistic, and academic institutions of this celebrated neighborhood, as well as to get to know the city through faculty-led visits and walking tours.
+The program offers regular day trips to places outside of the city, such as Chantilly, Giverny, and Versailles, and weekend excursions to locations that have included Avignon, the Loire Valley, Mont-Saint-Michel, and La Rochelle.
+These trips allow students to further embrace the richness, depth, and diversity of French history and civilization.

 Academic Calendar: Fall/Spring/Summer/Full Year